arianlopezc/marcador.io/README.md

 </a>

 You can import a <a target="_blank" href="https://github.com/arianlopezc/marcador.io/blob/main/import_items.csv" download>CSV file</a> holding data for items you wish to upload to the API.
 The benefit of this feature, is that you don't have submit one request for each event you want to represent in the API, but a bunch of them at the same time using this import.
 Remember something very important, the API will do its best to process the events as fast as possible, but they can get accumulated and might take some time to process all of them, it all depends on how many do you submit.
-For example, if you import a file with a 100 thousand events, this could take a few minutes to process.
+For example, if you import a file with a 1 million events, this could take a few minutes to process.

 In order to upload an import of events, you go through 4 steps:
   - Initialize the import.